History of film: Golden years of German cinema, Hollywood triumphant

 At the start of the First World War, French and Italian cinema had been the most globally popular.
 The war came as a devastating interruption to European film industries.

 Throughout the early 20th century, screen artists continued to learn how to work with cameras and create illusions using space and time in their shots.
 This newly introduced form of creativity made way for a whole new group of people to be introduced to stardom, including David W. Griffith, who made a name for himself with his 1915 film, The Birth of a Nation.
 In 1920, there were two major changes to the film industry: the introduction of sound and the creation of studio systems.
 In the 1920s, talent who had been working independently began joining studios and working with other actors and directors.
 In 1927, The Jazz Singer was released, bringing sound to the motion picture industry.

 The German cinema, marked by those times, saw the era of the German Expressionist film movement.
-Berlin was its center with the Filmstudio Babelsberg, which is the oldest large-scale film studio in the world.
+Berlin was its center with the Filmstudio Babelsberg.
 The first Expressionist films made up for a lack of lavish budgets by using set designs with wildly non-realistic, geometrically absurd angles, along with designs painted on walls and floors to represent lights, shadows, and objects.
-The plots and stories of the Expressionist films often dealt with madness, insanity, betrayal and other "intellectual" topics triggered by the experiences of World War I. Films like The Cabinet of Dr. Caligari (1920), Nosferatu (1922) and M (1931), similar to the movement they were part of, had a historic impact on film itself.
+The plots and stories of the Expressionist films often dealt with madness, insanity, betrayal and other "intellectual" topics triggered by the experiences of World War I. Films like The Cabinet of Dr. Caligari (1920), Nosferatu (1922) and M (1931) had a large international influence that can still be recognised in the works of current filmmakers, game designers and artists.

 Movies like Metropolis (1927) and Woman in the Moon (1929) partly created the genre of science fiction films and Lotte Reiniger became a pioneer in animation, producing animated feature films like The Adventures of Prince Achmed, the oldest surviving and oldest European made animated movie.